MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ### Software 2.0

 Software is changing, again, and fundamentally so.
 For example, [GitHub](https://github.com) is a place where people all over the world host and work on their code projects.
 GitHub isn't a tiny, niche tool by any means.
-By 2024, over five billion developer contributions were made to more than 500 million open source projects on [GitHub](https://github.com). *You could state the obvious: Coding is a quite active, wide-spread field.*
+By 2024, over five billion developer contributions were made to more than 500 million open source projects on [GitHub](https://github.com). *You could state the obvious: Coding is a quite active, widespread field.*

 We've been coding for ~70 years.
 Think of that as **Software 1.0.**